Our research feeds into our work in organisations and our communications.

 We fill the most important gaps that we can in human understanding of the sustainability challenge.
 Occasionally the output is an academic paper.
 Examples include work on food systems and sustainable diets, supply chain carbon accounting methods and the climate impact of ICT.

-More often the research feeds into other publications, such as Mike’s books, client reports, or the development of practical tools for the assessment and evolution of of companies, their supply chains, and their wider influence on the transition to a sustainable global society .
+More often, the research feeds into other publications, such as Mike’s books, client reports, or the development of practical tools for the assessment and evolution of companies, their supply chains, and their wider influence on the transition to a sustainable global society .

 ‘Hybrid life -cycle assessment for robust, best-practice carbon accounting’ C. Kennelly, M. Berners-Lee, C.N.
 Hewitt, 2019.
 Journal of Cleaner Production.
 208, p.
 35-43.
 9 p.
 Available online here.